SAP-archive/ase-nodejs-async-odbc-interface/README.md

 ## How to obtain support
 Get support for SAP products

+This software is provided AS-IS, and no additional free support is provided.

-If your organization has purchased a support contract for this product, then one or more of your colleagues is designated as an authorized support contact.
-If you have any questions, or if you need assistance during the installation process, ask a designated person to contact Technical Support as specified in your contract:
+Alternatively, if your organization has purchased a support contract for SAP Adaptive Server Enterprise for which this product is used with, then one or more of your colleagues is designated as an authorized support contact.
+If you have any questions, or if you need assistance, ask a designated person to contact SAP Support as specified in your contract.
-* Sybase Technical Support or the Sybase subsidiary in your area
-* SAP Technical Support

-Customers with an SAP support contract can obtain support for this product at the SAP support site, http://service.sap.com/sybase/support.
-You can also find information about Sybase support migration at this location (login may be required).

-Customers with a Sybase support contract can obtain support for this product at http://www.sybase.com/support (login required).
+## Attribution
+This software is modified from open source node-odbc module https://www.npmjs.com/package/odbc

 ## License
 Copyright (c) 2017 SAP SE or an SAP affiliate company.
 All rights reserved.